 The Board of Directors is responsible for the administration, development, and supervision of PGS business activities.

-The Board of Directors currently consists of eight shareholder representatives and three members elected by employees of PGS companies registered in Norway.
+The Board of Directors currently consists of seven shareholder representatives and three members elected by employees of PGS companies registered in Norway.
 Neither the CEO nor any other member of the executive management is a director of the Board.